LumKitty/VNyan-FollowCam/README.md

 Lerp & threshold = Same as for camera offset, but specified in degrees instead of meters

 Examples:
-Camera Off + Rotation Absolute will simulate a static camera following your around on stage
+Camera Off + Rotation Absolute will simulate a static camera following you around on stage
 Camera and rotation Relative will simulate a behind view camera like you might get in a 3rd person game
 Camera and rotation Absolute will always have the camera looking forwards, but it can move around to stay the same distance from you

+Second camera support:
+Entering a name for a spout sender in the text box at the top and pressing the + button will create a second followcam which can be configured just like the main one.
+Use the OBS Spout2 plugin to display this

+VRnyan integration:
+If you have VRnyan installed the two will automatically communicate and update OnAirTap (or LIV) with FollowCam data

 Triggers:
 ```_lum_followcam_enable``` - Activate the followcam